joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/24/world/middleeast/west-bank-shooting-tell-israelis-palestinians.html

 **A Big Day for Math**\
 `Yesterday was a big day for mathematics.
-We look at the winners of the Fields Medal.`\
+We look at the winners of the Fields Medals.`\
 https://www.nytimes.com/2026/07/24/briefing/a-big-day-for-math.html

 **Meta Launches New Facebook Marketplace App Called Seller**\